Staying on Budget

 Tip from me

 We are a family of two so we have leftovers.
 I like to cut the oatmeal into squares let them come to room temperature then place them into the freezer for 8 hours.
 Remove the bars from the freezer and place them into a freezer bag.
-To reheat I place a bar on the plate for 2 minutes.
+To reheat I microwave a bar on the plate for 2 minutes.

 Let's prep!